 Current students enrolled at CBU may also be eligible to transfer internal credits in a situation where a CBU student has taken a cross-listed undergraduate course which is part of the BSW curriculum.
 A maximum of 6 credits may be considered for transfer.
 Such applications will be considered on a case-by-case basis by the BSW Program Director in consultation with the Dean and Registrar and may involve additional academic or financial requirements.

 CBU has many articulation and transfer agreements with various partner institutions and organizations across Canada.
 This supports students in gaining credit toward a degree or diploma at CBU.
 Students who choose to study at CBU via an articulation agreement are eligible to transfer up to 45 credits.
-Once an undergraduate degree is earned, students can transfer into the BSW program, given all other admission requirements are met.
+Once an undergraduate degree is earned, students are eligible to apply to the BSW program, given all other admission requirements are met.

 To learn more about CBU’s Articulation Agreement and partnering institutions, visit CBU.ca/articulation.